thelostland/bge-large-zh/README.md

 We used the AdamW optimizer and the learning rate is 1e-5.
 The temperature for contrastive loss is 0.01.

-For the version with `*-instrcution`, we add instruction to the query for the retrieval task in the training.
+For the version with `*-instrcution`, we add instruction to the query for retrieval task in the training.
-For English, the instruction is `Represent this sentence for searching relevant passages: `;
+For english, the instruction is `Represent this sentence for searching relevant passages: `;
-For Chinese, the instruction is `为这个句子生成表示以用于检索相关文章：`.
+For chinese, the instruction is `为这个句子生成表示以用于检索相关文章：`.
 In the evaluation, the instruction should be added for sentence to passages retrieval task, not be added for other tasks.

-The finetune script is accessible in this repository: [flag_embedding](https://github.com/FlagOpen/FlagEmbedding/tree/master/flag_embedding/baai_general_embedding/README.md).
+The finetune script is accessible in this repository: [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/blob/master/FlagEmbedding/baai_general_embedding/README.md).
 You can easily finetune your model with it.

 **Training data**:

 - For English, we collect 230M text pairs from [wikipedia](https://huggingface.co/datasets/wikipedia), [cc-net](https://github.com/facebookresearch/cc_net), and so on.

-- For Chinese, we collect 120M text pairs from [wudao](https://github.com/BAAI-WuDao/Data), [simclue](https://github.com/CLUEbenchmark/SimCLUE) and so on.
+- For chinese, we collect 120M text pairs from [wudao](https://github.com/BAAI-WuDao/Data), [simclue](https://github.com/CLUEbenchmark/SimCLUE) and so on.

 **The data collection is to be released in the future.**

-We will continually update the embedding models and training codes, hoping to promote the development of the embedding model community.

 ## License
-FlagEmbedding is licensed under [MIT License]().
+FlagEmbedding is licensed under [MIT License](https://github.com/FlagOpen/FlagEmbedding/blob/master/LICENSE).
 The released models can be used for commercial purposes free of charge.